revelrylabs/review_bot_operator/README.md

 ### DELETE
-Tear down all of the resources, including all build jobs associated with this review app
+Tear down all of the resources, including the current build job specified on the review app

 ### Requirements from the Probot side